Note: This is one of a series of 8 workshops called Foundations For Connecting With God. (Click here to see the full series overview)

 Note this reading is not required but it will add additional benefit to the workshop experience.

 Love is never forceful: One of the defining characteristics of love is that it is never forceful and can’t be forced.
+You can’t command someone to love you, love doesn’t work like that.
 This goes a long way in explaining why it can feel difficult to perceive God’s presence more clearly.
 God wants us to be free to choose to draw near to God, to choose to allow God and our relationship with God to matter in our everyday lives.
 If God were to reveal God’s presence and glory and goodness right off the bat so fully that we had no choice but to say, “God you do truly matter I can’t deny it,” we would not have the opportunity to develop the same depth of love for God as the lifelong journey of pursuing and being pursued by God.
-It seems rather that God is very active in our lives in ways that always leave a little room for us to choose not to believe God is present/involved.
+It seems rather that God is very active in our lives in ways that always leave room for us to choose not to believe God is present or involved.
 In general, God seems to wait to be invited and focused on before giving people a stronger and more clear sense of God’s presence.
-Even then, God always leaves room for us to look back later and say, “was that just my own mind?”
-(Maybe so, or maybe it was just God refusing to force you to believe.)
+And even in those times when we experience a strong sense of God’s presence, God always leaves room for us to look back later and say, “was that just my own mind?”
+Maybe so, or maybe it was just God refusing to force you to believe.

 Where does love come from?
 And where is it going?: 1 John 4:7-11 says, “Beloved, let us love one another, because love comes from God.”
 What does it mean that all true love ultimately flows from God?
-In Matthew 25:40, Jesus says, “Truly I tell you, whatever you did for one of the least of these brothers of Mine, you did for Me.”
-What might it mean that all true acts of love for people are ultimately ways of loving God?
 I believe our triune God is a great deal like the mighty ocean only infinitely wider and deeper.
 Like the clouds pick water up from the ocean and shower it it onto the land, so God showers love upon the earth.
 All of God’s creatures, and perhaps especially human beings, must have this love to live.
 We drink it, cook with it, clean with it, and draw on it to water our plants, animals, and our thirsty guests.
+We live because of the love that we receive from God in a million forms including our very existence, our bodies, the air we breathe, the food we eat, other people, the trees, the plants, the animals, and every word that proceeds from the mouth of God.
 Though the water may flow around the land for a time, eventually water flows back to the ocean.
 So it is with God’s love.
 It showers down on us and flows around our lives and our world giving life, cleansing, and sustaining but eventually it cannot help but return to God.
-We live because of the love that we receive in a million forms including our very existence, our bodies, the air we breathe, the food we eat, other people, the trees, the plants, the animals, and every word that proceeds from the mouth of God.
-We generally do our best to let love flow out from us to those around us, but ultimately the love we share originated from God and flows back to God whether we know it or not.
+Many of us don’t even realize the ways our love is actually returning back to God.
+For example, in the story Jesus tells about his return and final judgment in Matthew 25, he tells the people on his right, I was hungry and you fed me, naked and you clothed me, in prison and you visited me, a stranger and you invited me in.
+They are confused because they don’t remember serving him in this way and he says, “Truly I tell you, whatever you did for one of the least of these brothers of Mine, you did for Me.”
+(Matthew 25:40) What might it mean that all true acts of love for people are also ways of loving God?

 What about All of the terrible things in the world?
-A very understandable concern that many people get hung up on is the question, ‘How can God be loving and let so many terrible things happen in the world?’
+A very understandable concern that many people wrestle with is the question, ‘How can God be loving and let so many terrible things happen in the world?’
 A lot has been written about this question, but for this short reading I will only say three things which I will unpack one at a time.

 - Love must be free to choose.